bootstrap-vue/bootstrap-vue/README.md

 **Nuxt.js**

-If you are using [nuxt.js](github.com/nuxt/nuxt.js), you can register bootstrap-vue components using [nuxt helpers](https://github.com/fandogh/nuxt-helpers).
+If you are using [nuxt.js](https://github.com/nuxt/nuxt.js), you can register bootstrap-vue components using [nuxt helpers](https://github.com/fandogh/nuxt-helpers).

-# Supported components
+# Included components

 **Stable**